RogerJFX/BashFun/README.md

 ## BashFun

 Just having some fun with the bash.
+So far it's lots of fun using bc which is really fast, by the way.

-So far it's lots of fun using bc.
+Running on pure shell with some limitations as well as on bash.
+Not running with zsh, though.

-Calculating the fibonacci of 100.000 takes about 10 minutes on some weak computer.
-My mom will be very proud. :P
+Started with some tiny testing tool, then accidentally discovered BATS, which regrettably is not maintained anymore.